DerEnderKeks/Yanius/README.md

 ##### Development Mode
 `DEBUG="yanius:*" NODE_ENV="development" node --harmony ./bin/www`
 > **WARNING:** Don't use this in production.
 Seriously.
-This mode show stacktraces to the user.
+This mode shows stacktraces to the user.

 #### How To Upload Files
 ##### Linux